 Now that you know all about Saint Patrick, the day named in his honor, and the legends associated with the celebration, go out and enjoy St. Patrick's Day -- and don't forget to wear your green!

-For more information on St. Patrick's Day and related topics, check out the links on the next page.
+For more information on St. Patrick's Day and related topics, check out the links below.